 Another crucial thing is active co-operation between research organisations in different countries, researchers and businesses, as well as industries, to make beneficial use of various industrial byproducts.

 Finland is a seasoned expert in sustainable biofuels production.
 UPM Biofuels, for example, is particularly famous for BioVerno, a wood-based biofuel made by hydrotreating crude tall oil, a residue of pulp production.
 In 2017, the company was internationally recognised as the “Bioenergy Industry Leader” for its advanced biofuels and one-of-a-kind commercial scale biorefinery in Lappeenranta.

 Meanwhile, Neste has developed a unique technology to manufacture fuels from any organic biomass, such as vegetable oil and a variety of waste and residues.
-At present, Neste MY Renewable Diesel can be produced from over 10 renewable raw materials and is used to significantly cut emissions from transport across the globe, including in Germany, the Netherlands and the USA.
+At present, Neste MY Renewable Diesel can be produced from over 10 renewable raw materials and is used to significantly cut emissions from transport across the globe, including in the Netherlands.

 Another exciting example of Finnish bioenergy expertise is Green Fuel Nordic, a biorefining company that relies on an innovative fast pyrolysis technology and renewable domestic forest biomass in the production of an advanced bio-oil.
 In 2018, the company received a 24 million-euro capital boost for the construction of its biomass plant in Lieksa.

 A more recent breakthrough in the field was made by VTT researchers, who developed a technique based on gasification which offers a sustainable way to turn biomass waste from forestry into heat, biofuels and chemicals.